-Congress trying hard to save 'uncle' Christian Michel, says Patra
+Congress trying hard to save 'uncle' Christian Michel: BJP

-New Delhi, Dec 6: BJP cornered Congress over providing legal service to extradited middleman Christian Michel and backing off to save the party from huge embarrassment.
+New Delhi, Dec 6: BJP on Thursday cornered Congress over providing legal service to extradited middleman Christian Michel and backing off immediately to save the party from huge embarrassment.

 Mounting attack on Congress BJP Spokesperson Sambit Patra, said, " The Congress is rattled after the extradition of Christian Michel.
 They sent their team to save Michel.
 Congress's Aljo Joseph appeared for him in Court, they later went through the charade of removing him.
 The family in Congress is getting sleepless nights."